• Skip to primary navigation

 Lemon Tahini Cashew Granola

-Sweetened with maple syrup and packed with seedy bits, this clustery Lemon Tahini Cashew Granola is a healthy and filling on-the-go snack or ready-when-you-are breakfast.
+Sweetened with maple syrup and packed with seedy bits, this clustery Lemon Tahini Cashew Granola is a delicious and filling on-the-go snack or ready-when-you-are breakfast.
 This recipe is vegan and easily gluten free.

 Lemon Tahini Cashew Granola in two bowls with spoons and milk on the side.